h3rald/min/README.md

-minim
+MiNiM
 =====

-A tiny concatenative programming language
+A tiny concatenative programming language and shell.